Genivia/RE-flex/doc/index.md

 This option generates a batch input scanner that reads the entire input all at once when possible.
 This scanner is fast, but consumes more memory depending on the input data size.
+An option argument may be specified to initialize the buffer size to support incremental scanning by reading chunks of input, for example `−−batch=1024` reads the input in 1024 byte chunks.

 #### `-f`, `−−full`